maximus5684/dotnet-globalize-builder/README.md

 		</Scripts>
 	</ScriptManager>

-If you're targeting an older version of .NET, here is a group of script tags that will do the same:
+If you're targeting an older version of .NET or don't use the ScriptManager, here is a group of script tags that will do the same:

 	<head runat="server">
 		<!-- Make sure to include jQuery before this list. -->